Joseph-Mathurin Bourg: Life

 Bourg was born in Rivière-aux-Canards, the eldest son of Michel and Anne Hébert Bourg.
 In 1755 he was deported with his family to Virginia where they were refused asylum.
 They were then sent to England where they were held as prisoners until the Treaty of Paris was signed in 1763 and the Bourg family went to Saint-Malo, and eventually wound up in nearby Saint-Servan.

 In 1767 he attended the Séminaire du Saint-Esprit in Paris, under the patronage of the Abbé de L’Isle-Dieu, the bishop of Quebec's vicar general in France.
 In 1770, he received minor orders in the parish church of Saint-Nicolas-du-Chardonnet in Paris.
 The following year he was sent to Quebec, where on 19 September 1772 he was ordained priest by Bishop Jean-Olivier Briand in the chapel of the Hôtel-Dieu de Montréal.

 He was sent by his superiors to work in Baie des Chaleurs area.
 He was in charge of the missions of Nova Scotia, which also included New Brunswick and Gaspé.
-Bourg chose as his base Tracadièche.
+Bourg chose Tracadièche as his base.
 He learned the Mi'kmaq language and was greatly appreciated for his mediation efforts between Mi'kmaqs and white settlers.
 He lived in what is now Carleton and is responsible for the very first census of Carleton and Nouvelle.

 Upon their return from France, his family went to live in Quebec.
 Bourg went to Quebec in the summer of 1774; around that time, Bishop Briand appointed him Vicar-General for Acadia.
 That autumn, he made a pastoral visit to the Acadians at Saint John River.
 From there he made his way to Petitcodiac, and Annapolis, and then Grosses Coques near St. Marys Bay, where he ministered to a group that had returned to settle there after being deported from Massachusetts.